-Loudoun Health Check
+Loudoun Health Check is now Live Healthy Loudoun

 Mobilizing for Action through Planning and Partnerships (MAPP)

-- Low crime rates, a clean and healthy environment, excellent school systems, and the ability to safely walk or bicycle to work, school, stores or recreation were viewed as the most important factors in creating and maintaining a healthy environment.
+- >Low crime rates, a clean and healthy environment, excellent school systems, and the ability to safely walk or bicycle to work, school, stores or recreation were viewed as the most important factors in creating and maintaining a healthy environment.

 - Healthcare cost and availability in Loudoun County, access to outdoor space for exercise and fresh air, and emergency preparedness were viewed as the top health concerns for our community to address.